Always on

 A hard part of this journey is that much of it is invisible.
 Suki looks well.
 She continues to show up and does her best to maintain some normality.
 But the reality behind closed doors is very different.

-She lives with chronic inflammation, daily discomfort, restricted movement, fatigue and the emotional impact of navigating another serious health challenge.
+She lives with chronic inflammation, daily pain and discomfort, restricted movement, fatigue and the emotional impact of navigating another serious health challenge.
 The breast has shrunk dramatically and now requires the use of a prosthesis to feel comfortable in public, whilst also needing to be careful of the fragile tissue.
+Sometimes the breast is too painful to wear a prothesis.

 The Reality of Navigating Late Effects

-Most difficult of all is the uncertainty and lack of medical support, knowledge, resources, and funding for late effects such as RIM.
+Most difficult of all is the uncertainty and lack of medical support, knowledge and funding for late effects such as RIM.
 Recovery is an out-of-pocket full-time job.
-Between daily Hyperbaric Oxygen Therapy, specialist Manual Lymphatic Drainage, rehabilitation appointments, travel, research and coordinating specialist care, there is very little capacity or time left for work to sustain income and subsequently pay for treatment.
+Between various rehabilitation appointments, travel, research and coordinating specialist care, there is very little capacity left for work to sustain income and pay for treatment.

 This creates a difficult reality: healing requires time and rest, but also energy and financial resources, yet the condition itself has dramatically reduced her ability to generate income.
-At present, there is no clear timeline for when she will realistically be able to fully return to work in a sustainable way and she does not currently have a partner or a family support network to lean on.
+Right now there is no clear timeline for when she will realistically be able to fully return to work in a sustainable way and she does not have a partner or a family support network to lean on.
 It's a lot for one person to navigate.

 How RIM behaves

 The body's repair mechanism is stuck in overdrive.
 In an attempt to heal severely damaged radiated tissue, an autoimmune response is continuously driving inflammation and excessive collagen production in her right breast.
-The switch that would normally tell this repair process to stop is stuck in the "on" position, causing the breast to become dramatically contracted over the past year.
+The switch that would normally tell this repair process to stop is stuck in the "on" position, causing a dramatic contraction.

 What happens if the condition continues to progress?